GoogleChrome/web.dev/src/site/content/en/blog/optimize-ttfb/index.md

 ## Ways to optimize TTFB

-The most challenging aspect of optimizing TTFB is that, while the web's frontend stack will always be HTML, CSS, and JavaScript, back end stacks can vary significantly.
+The most challenging aspect of optimizing TTFB is that, while the web's frontend stack will always be HTML, CSS, and JavaScript, backend stacks can vary significantly.
 There are numerous backend stacks and database products that each have their own optimization techniques.
 Therefore, this guide will focus on what applies to most architectures, rather than focusing solely on stack-specific guidance.

 ### Platform-specific guidance